 Who teaches this course

-Staff in the School of Medicine and School of Nursing and Midwifery
+Staff in the School of Medicine and School of Nursing and Midwifery, School of Public Health.

 Why Choose This Course

-UCC's BSc Hons Paramedic Studies - Practitioner Entry is a level 8 programme open to practising Paramedics who wish to advance their careers.
-This programme is due to commence in January 2018.
+BSc Hons Paramedic Studies - Practitioner Entry is a level 8 programme open to practising Paramedics who wish to advance their careers.
+This programme is due to commence in September 2019.